 Text translated from Forbes Magazine Brazil, n° 58, page 43.
 Published on May 2018.

-Therefore, GLR Tech, a startup founded in 2013 and based in São Paulo (SP), has created a system capable of purifying pollutants and capturing particulate matter from diesel engines, while providing smart use of resources.
+Therefore, GLR Tech, a startup based in São Paulo (SP), has created a system capable of purifying pollutants and capturing particulate matter from diesel engines, while providing smart use of resources.
 In other words, GLR Tech reduces the impact of emissions and, at the same time, generates energy with these exhaust gases.
-“The focus was to generate enough energy to feed our gas filter, but we will generate more energy than we need for the filter,” explains Felipe Burman, CEO, and co-founder of the startup along with Gilberto Leal Ribeiro, who developed the solution.
+“The focus was to generate enough energy to feed our innovative dynamic gas scrubber, but we will generate more energy than we need for the scrubber” explains Felipe Burman, CEO, and co-founder of the startup along with Gilberto Leal Ribeiro, who developed the solution.

 The innovation will enable a soft transition from diesel engines to hybrid system, while the emission will be reduced by 80-90% depending on the pollutant.